shanepeckham/CADLab_Loyalty/README.md

 ## SPOILER ALERT - this is the full solution, so only look here if you get stuck!

-We want to get the customer's details, find their last associated case and then chek the feedback against it.
+We want to get the customer's details, find their last associated case and then check the feedback against it.

 ### The data model